google-gemini/gemma-cookbook/Demos/Gemma-on-Cloudrun/README.md

 After successful deployment, the gcloud command will output the Cloud Run service URL.
 Save this URL as `<cloud_run_url>` for interacting with your service.

 ## Authentication
-We recommend deploying the Cloud Run service with public (unauthenticated) access using `--allow-unauthenticated`, and then enforcing authentication using the `API_KEY` environment variable you set during deployment.
+To get started quickly, you can deploy the Cloud Run service with public (unauthenticated) access using `--allow-unauthenticated`.
+The service will validate the `API_KEY` environment variable you set during deployment.
+Longer term, we recommend enabling IAM authentication and using the google-auth SDK.

 #### Setting the API Key
 * Environment Variable: As shown in the deployment command: `--set-env-vars=API_KEY={YOUR_API_KEY}`.